Quickly create your Colorado Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-If you want a will, you can hire a lawyer or use a will form from a reliable source.
+If you want a living will, you can hire a lawyer or use a living will form from a reliable source.
 If you use a form, follow these steps:

-Through your health care directive and living will (a type of “advance directive“), you can make decisions about the treatments you would accept or refuse in the event of a terminal illness or injury.
+Through your living will (a type of “advance directive“), you can make decisions about the treatments you would accept or refuse in the event of a terminal illness or injury.
 Your health care providers will follow these instructions when deciding whether to provide or withhold life-sustaining procedures.

 The types of treatments you need to make decisions about include artificial hydration, artificial nutrition, breathing tubes, CPR, and other procedures that only serve to prolong natural death.
 These health care decisions can be difficult to make in advance.
 If you have any trouble with your choices, it may be helpful to discuss them with your loved ones and a trusted doctor.